Left: Alexander circa, 1985

 Ulysses was later convicted of sexually raping a young girl and abusing a young boy in Washington after Alexander’s disappearance.
 While investigators believed that Ulysses was responsible for Alexander’s disappearance, they never had any evidence to prove his involvement in the boys presumed murder.

 Authorities believe that based on witness statements and testimonies from two of his former girlfriends, Ulysses constantly abused Alexander preceding his disappearance and that the abuse was the direct cause of the boys death.
-One of his former girlfriends, Pamalar Lewis, claimed in 1997 that Ulysses beat the child with a piece of flat wood after his disappearance and said that Alexander his in the garage but that Ulysses found him after.
+One of his former girlfriends, Pamalar Lewis, claimed in 1997 that Ulysses beat the child with a piece of flat wood after his disappearance and said that Alexander had hidden in the garage but that Ulysses found him after.

 She stated the child looked beaten and nearly dead.
 While investigators believed that the man was responsible for the child’s death, Lewis’s story could not be backed up with evidence.
 In 2001, another former girlfriend, Raj Roberson, testified that she witnessed Ulysses beat and abuse Alexander later in the year 1985 and saw his lifeless body float in a bathtub.
 She also stated that Ulysses forced her into his van and loaded Alexander’s remains into it.